 Our next stop is the Bendigo Art Gallery, one of the best regional art galleries in the country.
 Founded in 1887, it displays many important Australian art works (including paintings by Charles Conder and Arthur Streeton).
-Art Curator Emma Busowsky Cox introduces us the the works by Christian Waller, leading print-maker and illustrator, and will talk about the portrait that mosaicist and artist Napier Waller did of his wife Christian.
-Bendigo Art Gallery is presenting a special exhibition dedicated to Brett Whiteley, one of the most prominent Australian artists of the 20th century.
-Curatorial Manager Lauren Ellis will provide an introduction to the exhibition which explores the central place of drawing in Whiteley's practice.
-The exhibition features rarely seen early works from Sydney and Europe through to the great abstracts that brought Whiteley international fame in the 1960s.
+Art Curator Emma Busowsky Cox introduces us to the works by Christian Waller, leading printmaker and illustrator, and will talk about the portrait that mosaicist and artist Napier Waller did of his wife Christian.